lukeswitz/ouispy-foxhunter/M5_Atom_Foxhunt/Readme.md

 ## What It Does

 - Tracks a single target MAC in BLE and optionally Wi‑Fi
-- BLE kept passive; optional time‑sliced Wi‑Fi channel hopping
+- BLE passive scan; optional time‑sliced Wi‑Fi channel hopping
 - LED proximity blink rate scales with RSSI (faster = stronger)
 - Logs encounters (BLE or Wi‑Fi) with UTC and GPS